Saudi-led coalition calls 48-hour ceasefire in Yemen

 Last month, the World Food Programme warned that millions were at risk of starvation in Yemen, saying "an entire generation could be crippled by hunger."

-UN humanitarian chief Stephen O'Brien also gave a strongly worded statement to the UN Security Council at the end of October in which he urged an immediate cessation of hostilities to save a generation of Yemenis from "humanitarian catastrophe" and conflict.
+UN humanitarian chief Stephen O'Brien also gave a strongly worded statement to the UN Security Council in late October urging an immediate cessation of hostilities to save a generation of Yemenis from "humanitarian catastrophe."